ccamel/awesome-ccamel/README.md

 - [goraz/onion](https://github.com/goraz/onion) - Layer based configuration for golang
 - [goreleaser/goreleaser](https://github.com/goreleaser/goreleaser) - Deliver Go binaries as fast and easily as possible
 - [gorilla/websocket](https://github.com/gorilla/websocket) - Package gorilla/websocket is a fast, well-tested and widely used WebSocket implementation for Go.
-- [gowebly/gowebly](https://github.com/gowebly/gowebly) - 🔥 A next-generation CLI tool that makes it easy to create amazing web applications with Go on the backend, using htmx & hyperscript and the most popular CSS frameworks on the frontend.
+- [gowebly/gowebly](https://github.com/gowebly/gowebly) - 🔥 A next-generation CLI tool that makes it easy to create amazing web applications with Go on the backend, using htmx, hyperscript or Alpine.js and the most popular CSS frameworks on the frontend.
 - [gqlc/gqlc](https://github.com/gqlc/gqlc) - GraphQL IDL Compiler
 - [grafana/k6](https://github.com/grafana/k6) - A modern load testing tool, using Go and JavaScript - https://k6.io
 - [grafana/loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.